zweimach/ghc/docs/users_guide/glasgow_exts.rst

 ``RULES`` pragma
 ----------------

-The ``RULES`` pragma lets you specify rewrite rules.
+The :pragma:`RULES` pragma lets you specify rewrite rules.
 It is described in :ref:`rewrite-rules`.

 .. _specialize-pragma: